Charles Seely (politician, born 1803): Wealth

 Seely made his fortune in the Industrial Revolution through milling, agricultural machinery and coal mining.
 On his death in 1887, "his personal estate was valued at almost £500,000, and real estate worth £2 million", equivalent to 322 million UK Pounds in 2018 or 2 billion UK pounds as a proportion of UK GDP.
 He was chairman of the House of Commons Committee on Admiralty Reform in 1868.
-In a Vanity Fair "Spy" cartoon of 1878, on notable people of the day, he was caricatured as "Pigs".
-He later diversified his fortune into acquiring coal mines and property: in 1883 he owned 9,264 acres on the Isle of Wight, 2,929 in Worcestershire and 394 in Bedfordshire.
+In a Vanity Fair "Spy" cartoon of 1878, on notable people of the day, he was caricatured as "Pigs," a reference to the pig iron ballast that he produced for the Royal Navy.
+He diversified his fortune into acquiring coal mines and property: in 1883 he owned 9,264 acres on the Isle of Wight, 2,929 in Worcestershire and 394 in Bedfordshire.
 By 1900 the family estates in the Isle of Wight comprised almost the entire west side of the island.

 In the 1870s he commissioned Myles Birket Foster to paint 50 watercolours of Venice.